 Leave may also be granted under the provisions of the ADA provided certain conditions are met.
 The ADA states that employers must provide reasonable accommodation for employees with disabilities as defined by the Act.
 The accommodations need not be so extensive in nature that they cause undue hardship to the business or to business operations.
 If the requested accommodation is likely to cause undue hardship, an employer must prove this in order to avoid liability for a disability discrimination claim.

-Under the ADA, leave for a documented medical condition would be considered a reasonable accommodation.
+Unlike FMLA requirements, under the ADA, leave for a documented medical condition would be considered a reasonable accommodation.
 Often the leave supported by the FMLA and the reasonable accommodation leave mentioned in the ADA can be combined to go beyond the 12-week limit addressed in the FMLA.
 Disabled employees must request reasonable accommodation leave and depending on the employer, the leave may be paid or unpaid.

 What if my employer refuses to give me my job back when I return from leave?

 Under the FMLA, an employer could be in violation of federal law if it refuses to reinstate an employee after leave periods are concluded.
-The FMLA specifically addresses such situations stating that an employee must both be reinstated to the position held before leave was taken, and if that position must be a new one, it must be equivalent to the original.
+FMLA requirements specifically addresses such situations stating that an employee must both be reinstated to the position held before leave was taken, and if that position must be a new one, it must be equivalent to the original.
 Not only that, but the pay, benefits and other terms and conditions of the position must be restored as well.

 One exception to this rule is the FMLA’s provision regarding a “key” employee.
-An employer may be allowed to deny reinstatement to key employees, those who are among the highest paid 10 percent of the company, if the reinstatement would cause “substantial and grievous economic injury.”
+An employer may be allowed to deny reinstatement to key employees, those who are among the highest paid 10 percent of the company if the reinstatement would cause “substantial and grievous economic injury.”
 Also, an employee has no right to restoration if the return means they are not able to perform essential job duties due to a continuing medical condition or illness.

 Medical Leave is Your Lawful Right as an Employee